History of Everton F.C.: Harry Catterick era (1961–1973)

 The 1960s is regarded by many fans as the golden era of Everton Football Club.
-During this period they won the League Championship and Charity Shield twice (1963 and 1970 for both), and FA Cup once (1966).
-After the barren period of the 1950s, former player Harry Catterick took charge of Everton in 1961.
+During this period they won the League Championship and Charity Shield twice (both in 1963 and 1970), and one FA Cup (in 1966).
+After the barren period of the 1950s, former player Harry Catterick took charge of Everton in April 1961 and Everton finished 5th in the league in the 1960–61 season.
 The team were soon to be dubbed the "School of Science" after their methodical approach in the tradition of the Everton team in the 1920s who were first given this name.
 Their football was inventive and flowing similar to Tottenham's "Push and Run" style.
-In Catterick's first full season as manager Everton conceded fewer goals than any other team and finished fourth.
+In Catterick's first full season as manager Everton conceded fewer goals than any other team and finished 4th.

 Champions

-The following season, the Toffees lost just six of their 42 matches and took the title, Everton's sixth.
+The following season, the Toffees lost just 6 of their 42 matches and took the title, Everton's sixth.
 The striking partnership of Roy Vernon and the "Golden Vision" Alex Young scoring 46 goals between them (the last time two Everton players have scored more than 20 goals each in one season).
 Other notable players included Billy Bingham, Jimmy Gabriel, Derek Temple, Bobby Collins and Brian Labone.

 Trebilcock and Temple

-In 1966, the same year the English international team won the World Cup, Everton won the FA Cup in a classic game, after overturning a two-goal deficit against Sheffield Wednesday in the final to win 3–2.
-Everton reached final again in 1968, but were unable to overcome West Bromwich Albion at Wembley.
+In 1966, the same year the English national team won the World Cup, Everton won the FA Cup in a classic game, after overturning a two-goal deficit against Sheffield Wednesday in the final to win 3–2.
+Everton reached the final again in 1968, but were unable to overcome West Bromwich Albion at Wembley.
 The following year Everton progressed to the semi-finals at Villa Park, but lost 1–0 to Manchester City.